xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 (I've  made   a  couple  of  changes  here  that  weren't  really necessary.
-Aside from rearranging things a bit, I moved the call to  Fin  to  within FormalList, and placed one inside LocDecls as well.
-Don't forget to put one at the end of FormalList, so that we're together here.)
+Aside from rearranging things a bit, I moved the call to  `Fin`  to  within `FormalList`, and placed one inside `LocDecls` as well.
+Don't forget to put one at the end of `FormalList`, so that we're together here.)

-Note the change in the call  to  ProcProlog.
-The new argument is the number of WORDS (not bytes) to allocate space  for.
+Note the change in the call  to  `ProcProlog`.
+The new argument is the number of `WORDS` (not bytes) to allocate space  for.
 Here's the new version of ProcProlog:

 ```delphi